il3ven/il3ven/README.md

 I love 🤍 all levels of computer science.
 I'll clasify myself as a self taught engineer.
 Technology is my first love and science is the second.
 Occasionaly I contribute to [open source](https://github.com/search?q=is%3Apr+author%3Ail3ven).

-_Open to offers and collaboration_ 👨‍💻
+_Open to collaboration_ 👨‍💻

 ### Projects I am proud of

+1. [Neume Network](https://github.com/neume-network) - A completely open source web3 music crawler.
+We designed an [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) like system that sends 300 requests per second, transforms the received data, and stores it in an embedded database.
+The transformation step included merging data from various sources and checking against existing data.
+In order to make the system performant and fault-tolerant, we implemented queues, concurrency, network retries with exponential back-off, and minimised DB queries.
+We also made the codebase extensible to crawl for more data sources in the future.
-1. [Code Dump](https://github.com/il3ven/code-dump) - A modern pastebin alternative to share code fast.
+2. [Code Dump](https://github.com/il3ven/code-dump) - A modern pastebin alternative to share code fast.
 Made using React, MongoDb and Express.js.
-2. [Rug Pull Index]() - A project of @timdaub that rates Ethereum tokens in order to prevent rug pulls.
+3. [Rug Pull Index]() - A project of @timdaub that rates Ethereum tokens in order to prevent rug pulls.
 As part of open source, I have made a few contributions to it.
-3. [Blogmaker](https://github.com/il3ven/blogmaker-github-actions) - A very simple solution to host your own blog.
+4. [Blogmaker](https://github.com/il3ven/blogmaker-github-actions) - A very simple solution to host your own blog.
 It's a fork of @vbuterin's blogmaker.
 Written in Python.
-4. [Express Simple Stats](https://github.com/il3ven/express-simple-stats) - NPM Library to count requests to your express.js routes.
+5. [Express Simple Stats](https://github.com/il3ven/express-simple-stats) - NPM Library to count requests to your express.js routes.
 Use it for simple analytics.
-5. [Crowdfunding App](https://github.com/il3ven/Crowdfunding-App) - A decentralized crowdfuding platform.
+6. [Crowdfunding App](https://github.com/il3ven/Crowdfunding-App) - A decentralized crowdfuding platform.
 It was a practice project.
 Created using solidity smart contract and web3.
-6. [ETA for Vaccination](https://github.com/il3ven/ETA-for-vaccination) - A website that shows how long it will take to vaccinate the population of India.
+7. [ETA for Vaccination](https://github.com/il3ven/ETA-for-vaccination) - A website that shows how long it will take to vaccinate the population of India.
 Made using React and TypeScript.

 <!--
 ### Open source contributions